storj/docs/app/dcs/third-party-tools/commvault/page.md

 ## Integration

 To integrate Storj with Commvault, you will need to create S3 credentials in Storj and add them within Commvault.
-Veeam uses a wizard to guide users in adding S3-compatible cloud storage.

 ### Requirements

 - An active Storj account
-- A bucket for use with Commvault in your Storj instance.
+- A bucket for use with Commvault in your Storj instance
-- An active Commvault account.
+- An active Commvault account
+- Commvault MediaAgent installed and connected to CommCell server or Metallic.io

 Download a [free trial](https://www.commvault.com/free-trial-form) of Commvault or [sign up for a Demo](https://www.commvault.com/request-demo).

+Trial users using Metallic.io may obtain a MediaAgent by performing a File Server installation.

 ---